djplaner/memex/docs/sense/Teaching/Mathematics/learner-generated-examples.md

     Some of this has to do with going with or [[across-the-grain]].
 Going with the grain leads to simplistic/missing of underlying structures.
 But across the grain reveals the internal structure.
 Which in turn is related to the idea that this work doesn't occur without a level of scaffolding.

+- only for advanced learners

+Which leads to three questions
+- Is it possible for learners to create examples of classes of object they have not met before?
+- Is it possible for non-advanced students to learn about mathematical objects and relationships by generating their own examples?
+- If so, what sort of conditions might contribute to learning?

 ## To do